jtbdevelopment/TwistedBattleship/Open Items.md

 - review server side messages
 - upgrade ionic
 - after upgrading ionic - then upgrade ion-autocomplete and look at prepopulate feature

+--  Notes on messages
+ - ecm, repair, evasive: message to all players
+ - spy goes to all players if in shared intel mode
+ - fire target/player only, sink/defeat to all
+ - lack of history renders most messages pointless, history would render ecm useless
+ - make history list and have ecm wipe history list?